Mr Mika Launikari’s Curriculum Vitae

 Centre for International Mobility CIMO (public sector, national authority)

-CIMO’s main task is to promote international cooperation and mobility with specific emphasis on education, training, working life, culture and young people.
+[CIMO’s main task was to promote international cooperation and mobility with specific emphasis on education, training, working life, culture and young people.
 CIMO was the National Agency for Erasmus+ programme.]

 European Centre for the Development of Vocational Training (Cedefop; EU Agency)

-Cedefop’s strategic objective is to strengthen European cooperation and support the European Commission, Member States and social partners in designing and implementing policies for vocational education and training that promotes social inclusion of all citizens in Europe.
+[The EU Agency Cedefop’s strategic objective is to strengthen European cooperation and support the European Commission, Member States and social partners in designing and implementing policies for vocational education and training that promotes social inclusion of all citizens in Europe.]

 Finnish National Board of Education (public sector, national authority)

-Parallel to the above, I was representing Finland in the Joint Action Group (an initiative of the European Commission 2005-2006) with partners from Austria, the Czech Republic, France, Germany and Poland.
+Parallel to the above, I was representing Finland in the Joint Action Group (an initiative of the European Commission) with partners from Austria, the Czech Republic, France, Germany and Poland.
 This transnational cooperation aimed at developing a holistic guidance provision for citizens at risk.

 Centre for International Mobility CIMO (public sector, national authority)

 My main responsibility as a Senior Adviser was to coordinate Euroguidance network-based activities linked to developing mechanisms for supporting international mobility in the areas of lifelong learning and working in Europe.
 Among other things, this included developing training courses to raise the competence levels of guidance practitioners dealing with issues about learning and career opportunities abroad.
 I initiated and managed an EU-funded development project with partners from six EU countries (CZ, DK, EE, EL, FI, IT) to enhance the multicultural sensitivity among guidance practitioners, teachers, trainers and youth workers.
 This project entitled Towards a European RAINBOW – Increasing the intercultural awareness among guidance counsellors (1999-2001) was included in the Intercultural dialogue Good Practice Series n:o 8 published by the European Commission in 2004.
 Moreover, authoring and editing national and international publications, writing articles for Finnish and European journals, producing and disseminating promotional materials; lecturing at national and international conferences, seminars and workshops as well as participating; and acting as a trainer myself.
 The main cooperation partners were the European Commission, national education and labour authorities in the EU/EEA member states and EU candidate countries, international associations, higher education institutions, European networks.